danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Contours of either the rendered pixel array or of another (separate)
-quantity can be plotted on top of the rendered plot by setting the “plot
+quantity can be plotted on top of :ref:`sec:renderplot` by setting the
-contours” option from the :ref:`sec:menu-r`.
+``plot contours`` option from the :ref:`sec:menu-r`.
 With this option set, an extra
 prompt will appear after the render prompt asking the user for a
 quantity to be contoured.
 The contoured quantity can also be set via the
 command line options (:ref:`sec:commandline`).
 If the rendered and